verrazzano/docs/content/en/docs/_index.md

 Select [Quick Start](quickstart) to get started.

-Source code is available at [https://github.com/verrazzano/verrazzano](https://github.com/verrazzano/verrazzano).
+Verrazzano [release versions](https://github.com/verrazzano/verrazzano/releases/) and source code are available at [https://github.com/verrazzano/verrazzano](https://github.com/verrazzano/verrazzano).
 This repository contains a Kubernetes operator for installing Verrazzano and example applications for use with Verrazzano.